Practical Steps to Start Living an Ethical Lifestyle

 The best way to start living an ethical lifestyle is to educate yourself about the issues.
 There are so many social and environmental issues to be aware of.
 It can be overwhelming trying to figure out where to start making changes.

 But don’t worry!
 You don’t have to know everything about every issue to make a difference.
 Just becoming more aware of the ethical implications of your everyday choices can help you make more ethical choices in your life.
 You can also read about ethical issues and learn from the experts to make more informed decisions.
-At the end of the day, what’s important is that you’re doing your best to positively impact the world.
+What’s important is that you’re doing your best to impact the world positively.